-Air Serbia, the national airline of Serbia, operated on 10 December 2013 the inaugural flight on the Belgrade - Bucharest route, marking the beginning of daily operating services to the capital of Romania, but also resuming flights on this route after a break of 14 years.
+Air Serbia, the national airline of Serbia, operated on December 10, 2013 the inaugural flight on the route Belgrade - Bucharest, marking the beginning of daily operating services to the Romanian capital, but also the resumption of flights on this route after a break of 14 years.

 Etihad Airways, the national company of the United Arab Emirates (UAE), has bought 49% from Jat Airways.
 As a result of this transaction, Serbia's national airline rebranded itself in Air Serbia, and Belgrade became a bridge between Europe and the Middle East, Southeast Asia and Australia via Abu Dhabi.

 As we announced from September 2013, Air Serbia will operate daily flights on the route Belgrade - Bucharest after the following program: